 There was approximately 5,200 total hours dedicated to ground litter cleanup during this reporting period, with four part-time employees working during the schools regular sessions at a combined 116 hours per week, and approximately 60 hours per week during the summer months.
-Over 100 pounds of floatable debris was removed from Newman Lake.
+From just Newman Lake and tributaries, approximately 1600 pounds of floatable debris was removed from waterways.

-In addition to the constant efforts on campus, JMU staff and students participate in Earth Day and provide a large group of volunteers to assist the City of Harrisonburg with their annual Blacks Run Clean-Up Day which is typically held in April.
-This event increases the awareness among students and staff of the opportunity to help improve local water quality, and provides a large number of people along Blacks Run to pick up trash and to report possible illicit discharges for follow up with formal investigations.
+In addition to the constant efforts on campus, JMU staff and students typically participate in Earth Day and provide a large group of volunteers to assist the City of Harrisonburg with efforts for the annual Blacks Run Clean-Up Day.
+Due to COVID-19, this event which is typically held in April, was cancelled and plans are to possibly reschedule in the Fall.